 The purpose of this course is to prepare students to conduct research using Japanese materials.
 It will build upon the prerequisite course, JAPA 414: Advanced Japanese Language A. On successful completion of JAPA 415, the student should be able to read, comprehend, and critique articles on various topics in standard modern Japanese.

-P: JAPA 414 or subject to the approval of the Programme Director.
+P: JAPA 414 and subject to approval of the Programme Director.